verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] At the end of all things and then again in the beginning.
 - [ ] How did we get this far as a species
 - [ ] I buy beggars booze because I'm worried they are gonna spend it on food.
+- [ ] You have a remarkable gift of doing what one shouldn't do.